Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 template: pass-by-value
 name: pass-by-value-5

-## Passing reference types as arguments to methods

 When a _reference type_ (e.g. an array or object) is passed as an argument to a function, the situation is straightforward.